 More than 60% of the electricity generated in New England comes from natural gas and oil, followed by nuclear (14%) and coal (9%).
 Maine and New Hampshire emit over 10,000,000 metric tons of C02 emissions annually, a result of burning over 50,000,000 gallons of oil and 2,800,000,000 lbs. of coal.
-What’s more, is that the use of these fuels exports more than $5 billion annually out of the local economies.
+Additionally, the use of these fuels exports more than $5 billion annually out of the local economies.

 Our region’s over-reliance on fossil fuels and the resulting carbon pollution is threatening to our tourism industry, our marine fisheries industries and our way of life.
 As a region, nation, and planet, we face stunning environmental challenges over the next 25 years, yet, the sunny news is that for all of the doom and gloom, there is a solution out there… In fact, that solution rises every morning!